How Did Holly Become Associated With Christmas?

 How to Grow Holly

 The Ilex (holly) family is found all over the world, on every continent except Australia and Antarctica.
 They grow in habitats ranging from temperate to tropical.
 Depending on the variety, they can be grown in zones 3 through 11.
 The holly that is traditionally associated with the Christmas season is native to Great Britain.
 Most hollies are evergreen.
-There are some hollies that are deciduous, most of those are found in North America.
+There are some hollies that are deciduous which means that they lose their leaves in the fall, Most of those hollies are found in North America.

 Hollies are shrubs that range in size from 6 feet to more than 70 feet making it easy to find one suited to your landscape.
 The smaller varieties can be used for foundation plantings.
 The larger ones make excellent hedges.
 Hollies prefer full sun (6 to 8 hours daily), but can tolerate a little shade.
 All types prefer acidic soil.